schauveau/wf-recorder/README.md

 # wf-recorder-x

 This is a modified version of [wf-recorder](https://github.com/ammen99/wf-recorder) that uses FFMpeg filters to simplify the implementation of the video encoder.
-The intent was not and is still not to create an official fork from wl-recorder.
+The intent was not and is still not to create an official fork of wl-recorder.

-Be aware that the command line options of wf-recorder-x are significantly different from wf-recorder.
-Please use the `-h` or `--help` option (that is one of the new features) or read carefully the information below before complaining that it does not work exactly as the original.
+Be aware that the command line options of wf-recorder-x and wf-recorder are significantly different.
+Please use the `-h` or `--help` option (that is one of the new features) or read carefully the information below before complaining that it does not work exactly as with the original version.

 # Installation